lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

    Inbound
    `All traffic | All | All | Anywhere | “0.0.0.0/0” / “::/0”`

-   This is not at all secure but its convenient.
+   This is not at all secure but it's convenient.
    You can check [here](https://support.parsecgaming.com/hc/en-us/articles/360043419312) and [here](https://support.parsecgaming.com/hc/en-us/articles/360045297592) to get the exact port requirements.

    Outbound